suncoastlug/code-conduct/code-of-conduct.md

 ## 1. Purpose

-The Perl Foundation believes our community should be truly open for everyone.
+SLUG believes our community should be truly open for everyone.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, preferred operating system, programming language, or text editor.

 This code of conduct outlines our expectations for participant behavior.
-We invite all sponsors, volunteers, speakers, attendees, vendors, and other participants to help us realize a safe and positive conference experience for everyone.
+We invite all volunteers, speakers, attendees, and other participants to help us realize a safe and positive experience for everyone.

 ## 2. Scope

-We expect all conference participants (sponsors, volunteers, speakers, attendees, vendors, and other guests) to abide by this code of conduct at all conference venues and conference-related social events.
+We expect all participants (volunteers, speakers, attendees, and other guests) to abide by this code of conduct at all meetings, hacking sessions, and other events.
+These same rules also apply on our social media properties (including, but not limited to facebook, meetup, and linked in) and on the IRC network.

 ## 3. Expected Behavior